GFDRR/rdl-standard/docs/taxonomies/ged4all.md

 ## Buildings

-The buildings taxonomy is based on GEM openquake taxonomy, with some semplifications.
-The taxonomy string is built as sequence of attributes separeted by slash:
+The buildings taxonomy is based on GEM OpenQuake taxonomy, with some simplifications.
+The taxonomy string is built as sequence of attributes separated by slash:

 `MATERIAL/HEIGHT/DATE/OCCUPANCY/SHAPE/…`